Binary Classification of Light and Dark Time Traces of a Transition Edge Sensor Using Convolutional Neural Networks: Abstract

 \section{Abstract}

-The Any Light Particle Search~II (ALPS~II) is a light shining through a wall experiment probing the existence of axions and axion-like particles using a 1064\,nm laser source.
-While ALPS II is already taking data using a heterodyne based detection scheme, cryogenic transition edge sensor (TES) based single-photon detectors are planned to expand the detection system for cross-checking the potential signals, for which a sensitivity on the order of $10^{-24}$\,W is required.
+{ The Any Light Particle Search~II (ALPS~II) is a light shining through a wall experiment probing the existence of axions and axion-like particles using a 1064\,nm laser source.
+While ALPS II is already taking data using a heterodyne based detection scheme, cryogenic transition edge sensor (TES) based single-photon detectors are planned to expand the detection system for cross-checking the potential signals, for which a sensitivity on the order of 10\textsuperscript{-24}\,W is required.
 In order to reach this goal, we have investigated the use of convolutional neural networks (CNN) as binary classifiers to distinguish the experimentally measured 1064\,nm photon triggered (light) pulses from background (dark) pulses.
-Despite extensive hyperparameter optimization, the CNN based binary classifier did not outperform our previously optimized cut-based analysis in terms of detection significance.
-This suggests that the used approach is not generally suitable for background suppression and improving the energy resolution of the TES.
-We partly attribute this to the training confusion induced by near-1064\,nm black-body photon triggers in the background, which we identified as the limiting background source as concluded in our previous works.
-However, we argue that the problem ultimately lies in the binary classification based approach and believe that regression models would be better suitable for addressing the energy resolution.
-Unsupervised machine learning models, in particular neural network based autoencoders, should also be considered potential candidates for the suppression of noise in time traces.
-While the presented results and associated conclusions are obtained for TES designed to be used in the ALPS~II experiment, they should hold equivalently well for any device whose output signal can be considered as a univariate time trace.
+Despite rigorous hyperparameter optimization, the CNN based binary classifier did not outperform our previously optimized cut-based analysis in terms of detection significance.
+Our findings suggest that training confusion, introduced by near-1064\,nm black-body photon triggers in the extrinsics background, is a significant factor limiting the CNNs performance for the associated dataset.
+The fiber coupled black-body radiation was identified as the limiting background source as concluded in our previous works.
+Given our results, we recommend that future studies explore regression-based CNNs, placing greater emphasis on the use of standardized and carefully structured training data rather than on extensive hyperparameter optimization.
+While the presented results and associated conclusions are obtained for TES designed to be used in the ALPS~II experiment, they should hold equivalently well for any device whose output signal can be considered as a univariate time trace.}